 Bakersfield Murder Suspect Arrested in Texas

-Matthew Torres, 27, was arrested in Plano, TX on Tuesday on a warrant for murder and transported back to Kern County.
+Matthew Torres, 27, was ordered held without bail and is suspected of killing Tony Gutierrez, 30, in August 2020.

-Kern County Sheriff’s officials say Torres faces a first-degree murder charge in connection to the death of Tony Gutierrez, 30.
+Torres was arrested in Plano, Texas, according to the Kern County Sheriff’s Office.

-On Aug.
-25, 2020 around 10:30 p.m.
-Gutierrez was found with multiple gunshot wounds on Water Street just east of North Baker Street, according to the sheriff’s office.
-Gutierrez died from his injuries.
+Gutierrez was found with multiple gunshot wounds on Water Street east of North Baker Street and died from his injuries,.

 Posted by Jeff Lemucchi